Corben Oval electrical and pavilion upgrades

 The project involves:

-- installing a high-voltage power to Corben Oval which will service the pavilion, toilet block and Loop Picnic Area BBQs and facilities.
+- Connecting low voltage power to Corben Oval which will service the pavilion, toilet block and Loop Picnic Area barbecues and facilities

 These upgrades will allow more people to enjoy exercise, sports and spending time outdoors with family and friends at Yarra Bend Park.

-Park Visitors will be able to again enjoy the BBQ facilities and toilets while visiting the Loop Picnic Area.
+Park Visitors will be able to again enjoy the barbecue facilities and toilets while visiting the Loop Picnic Area.

 Local cricket clubs, football clubs and schools will enjoy use of an improved sporting pavilion and facilities during practice, matches and tournaments.